Training a Puppy During Lockdown

 - The flexible training schedule that is suitable for all breeds

 With One Mind, you can efficiently train your new puppy from your home’s comfort just by using your phone.

 4. Give Puppy Extra Love and Attention During Lockdown

 Our final tip for training your new puppy is to shower them with extra love and attention.
 We all know that this year has been anything but easy.
 And, even though you may not realize it – your furry friend can sense when you’re stressed or not feeling your best.

 Yet, despite all the ups and downs of 2020 – inviting a new puppy into your home should be exciting and a well-deserved break from everything else.
 Therefore, erase your negative feelings by giving your new puppy extra love and attention.
 Not only will you feel better, but your pup will feel more comfortable and at home.

 Puppies need extra affection when they are first brought home.
 Leaving their mother and the rest of the litter behind can often be a little scary for your dog to understand their new surroundings fully.
 That’s why you need to give them extra special attention to form a connection with you as their owner and their new family.

 Do you know a great way to show your new puppy that you genuinely care about their health and happiness?
 By signing them up for a pet insurance policy as soon as they arrive home.
 The sooner you sign up your pet for an insurance plan, the longer they will be covered in the event of any accidents, mishaps, or illnesses.

-To get started, schedule a free consultation call with our team.
+To get started, sign-up for a free Fursure consultation call with our team.
 We’ll answer any questions you have about pet insurance and jumpstart getting your new puppy covered.

 As you can see, training a new puppy during lockdown takes time and patience.
 By acclimating your pet to your home, setting a routine, hiring an online trainer, and showering them in love – you’ll have your puppy behaving well and feeling happy in no time.